 The power switch on the back right of the PowerLab turns the PowerLab on and off; the 3-pin IEC power socket is used to connect your PowerLab to a 3-pin earthed (grounded) power cable.
-The power supply is universal, and can use all common international mains power supplies (auto-switching, 90-250 V AC, 50/60 Hz).
+The power supply is universal, and

+The operator should not touch the lC Output socket and the patient at the same time. can use all common international mains power supplies (auto-switching, 90-250 V AC, 50/60 Hz).